Aldrin-ai/form-builder-documentation/definition/single-text-field.md

 # Single line text
 [shared fields](/shared-inspector-components.md ':include')
 ### Custom Error Messages
-Give a unique message when a field has come across a certain error.
+Give a unique message when a field has come across a certain error
+- #### Required Error
+	Error is thrown when the field is not completed and it is required to complete
+- #### Type Error
+	Error is thrown when the data type in the field is not correct.
+- #### Minimum Error
+	Error is thrown when the text does not meet the minimum length requirement
+- #### Maximum Error
+	Error is thrown when the text does not meet the maximum length requirement
+- #### Message
+	The text that will be seen by the user when the error is thrown.

 ### Default Value
 A value set if user does not insert text into field.
 ### Use Calculated Value